-The Rohingya are an ethnic minority in Myanmar, which originates from the Indian sub continent.
-For several centuries they have lived predominantly in Myanmar's western state of Rakhine - also known as Arakan.
+The Rohingya are an ethnic minority in Myanmar originating from the Indian subcontinent.
+For several centuries they have lived predominantly in Myanmar's western state of Rakhine — also known as Arakan.
 They are predominately Muslim.

 Over 20,000 Rohingya moved from Myanmar into Bangladesh, then British-controlled Bengal, after Japanese forces invaded Burma in 1942 during the Second World War.

 Thousands more crossed over following Burma's independence in 1948 when tensions grew between the Burmese government and Rohingya.

 They are not officially recognized by the government as citizens, and for decades Myanmar's Buddhist majority has been accused of subjecting them to discrimination and violence.

 Rohingya are considered to be one of the world's most persecuted minority groups by the United Nations and the United States.
 Thousands of Rohingya from Myanmar and Bangladesh flee their countries every year in a desperate attempt to reach Muslim-majority countries like Malaysia and Indonesia.

 Before the current crisis, over 10% of the world's stateless people lived in Myanmar.
 Due to the nature of statelessness, the UN says exact figures are difficult to come by, which is why the UNHCR currently estimates that there are 10 million stateless people around the world.
 In a 2013 report, the organization put the total number of stateless people at 3.5 million.

 In 2014, the United Nations welcomed political and economic reforms in Myanmar, but expressed "serious concern" over the plight of the Rohingya community.
 The UN has demanded "equal access to full citizenship for the Rohingya minority."